 La Bluette – Art Nouveau

-La Bluette is an art nouveau house built in Hermanville in Normandy, France by Art Nouveau architect Hector Guimard.
+La Bluette is an art nouveau house in Hermanville in Normandy, France.
+Art Nouveau architect Hector Guimard built it at the very end of the nineteenth century.

-“Bluette” is a literary term for spark.
-More often than not, the term also means some sort of minor, witty and unpretentious piece of lirerature.
-In the above context, where “La Bluette” is the name of the villa, it could just be word play around the colour of this half-timbered Art Nouveau house by Guimard.
+“Bluette” is a French literary term for spark.
+More often than not, the term also means some sort of minor, witty and unpretentious piece of literature.
+In the above context, where “La Bluette” is the name of the villa, it could just be wordplay around the colour of this half-timbered Art Nouveau house by Guimard.

 It was “built in 1899 at Hermanville sur Mer in Normandy, by […] Guimard on behalf of Prosper Grivellé, a Paris lawyer.lartnouveau.com